openid/authzen/authorization-api-1_0.md

 ~~~
 {: #example-principal-query-decision title="Example Principal Query Decision"}

-Following is a non-normative example of a Reverse Search Response:
+Following is a non-normative example of a Subject Search Response:

 ~~~ http
 HTTP/1.1 OK